-Traditional BC methods remove biases between a given set of observed and model-equivalent satellite brightness temperatures through use of a set of BC predictors that describe the atmospheric state or characteristics of the satellite data.
-Both static and VarBC methods typically assume that a linear relationship exists between the departure bias and a given set of predictors or that a global 273 constant can be added to the observations.
-This linear BC approach has been shown to work well 274 for clear-sky observations possessing Gaussian error characteristics for which a set of constant and linear BC coefficients are sufficient to remove the bias; however, their use will be sub-optimal if the observation bias varies as a nonlinear function of some predictor.
-For satellite observations, 277 nonlinear error dependencies are more likely to occur when cloudy observations are assimilated 278 given the prevalence of nonlinear processes in clouds that could lead to complex errors in the forecast cloud field and the possibility that nonlinear error sources could be introduced by the forward 280 radiative transfer model used to compute the model-equivalent brightness temperatures.
-For example, with infrared brightness temperatures, it is possible that increased uncertainty simulating ice 282 radiative properties in forward radiative transfer models could lead to biases that are a nonlinear 283 function of some cloud property, such as cloud top height.
-Thus, given the increased interest in all-sky DA, it is desirable to develop BC methods that can remove both linear and nonlinear bias 285 components from the innovations.
-286
+Traditional BC methods remove biases between a given set of observed and model-equivalent satellite brightness temperatures through the use of a set of BC predictors that describe the atmospheric state or characteristics of the satellite data.
+Both static and VarBC methods typically assume that a linear relationship exists between the observation departure bias and a given set of predictors or that a global constant can be added to the observations.
+This linear BC approach has been shown to work well for clear-sky observations possessing Gaussian error characteristics for which a set of constant and linear BC coefficients are sufficient to remove the bias; however, their use will be suboptimal if the observation departure bias varies as a nonlinear function of some predictor.
+For satellite observations, nonlinear error dependencies are more likely to occur when cloudy observations are assimilated given the prevalence of nonlinear processes in clouds that could lead to complex errors in the forecast cloud field and the possibility that nonlinear error sources could be introduced by the forward radiative transfer model used to compute the model-equivalent brightness temperatures.
+For example, with infrared brightness temperatures, it is possible that increased uncertainty simulating ice radiative properties in forward radiative transfer models could lead to biases that are a nonlinear function of some cloud property, such as cloud-top height.
+Thus, given the increased interest in all-sky DA, it is desirable to develop BC methods that can remove both linear and nonlinear bias components from the innovations.

-One method that can be used to account for nonlinear error dependencies in a set of observations is a Taylor series polynomial expansion that includes higher order terms that can capture nonlinear features of the error distribution if they exist.
-For a given set of observed and model-equivalent brightness temperatures corresponding to a specific satellite sensor and band, the observation departure vector is defined as:
+One method that can be used to account for nonlinear error dependencies in a set of observations is a Taylor series polynomial expansion that includes higher-order terms that can capture nonlinear features of the error distribution if they exist.
+For a given set of observed and model-equivalent brightness temperatures corresponding to a specific satellite sensor and band, the observation departure vector is defined as where $\mathbf{y}$ is the observation vector, $\mathbf{x}$ is the NWP model state vector, and $H(\mathbf{x})$ is the observation operator that is used to compute the model equivalent brightness temperatures.
+If we assume that the bias in the observation departures can be described by a real function f(z) of a single variable (e.g., predictor) that is infinitely differentiable around a real number c, Eq.
+(1) can be decomposed into an N-order Taylor series expansion:

-$$\mathbf{dy} = \mathbf{y} - H(\mathbf{x}),\tag{1}$$
+$$d\mathbf{y} = \mathbf{y} - H(\mathbf{x}),\tag{1}$$